 And they…

-Can do this in just about any whether because they come equipped with a rough, weatherproof upper coat and a soft, dense undercoat.
-Which is usually comes in one of the following colors:
+They can do this almost any way because they have a rough, weatherproof upper coat and a soft, dense undercoat.
+Which usually comes in one of the following colors:

-Are small and triangular, their eyes almond shaped and dark and if you’ve ever seen one up close, you’ll agree that they have a very distinctively shaped long neck, narrow chest and tucked abdomen.
+Their ears are small and triangular, their eyes almond-shaped and dark, and if you’ve ever seen one up close, you’ll agree that they have a distinctively shaped long neck, narrow chest, and tucked abdomen.

 Comparisons dog breeds

-Obsession in life, and that is to go after every vermin that comes in his way.
-He is always up to something, chasing rats like a maniac, or digging the earth like his life depends on it.
+The Lakeland Terrier is friendly, curious, and confident.
+But beware, because this little guy is also very assertive and has a mind of his own.
+He has one obsession in life: to go after every vermin that comes his way.
+He is always up to something, chasing rats like a maniac or digging the earth like his life depends on it.

 Training and Socialization